 So how do you measure the performance of a recovery shoe?

 Well, I figured I’d run a lot, then wear these shoes and compare how I felt a day or two later to how I feel after similar efforts, according to my training logs.

 I was also lucky that I received these shoes in the mail as I was heading out on a 10-mile run, with a 20-mile run scheduled for the next day and a (virtual) marathon scheduled for 3 weeks later!

 The results: I had some fastest recoveries I’ve ever experienced after such large mileage weekends!
 Was this wholly the doing of these shoes?
 Definitely not.

-I think it was a combination of a lot of other factors, such as I got my run and post-run nutrition just right, I followed up my runs with stretching routines prescribed by my PT and yoga, I rested effectively, I foam rolled after each run, and I got good sleep.
+I think it was a combination of multiple factors, such as I got my run and post-run nutrition just right.
+I followed up my runs with stretching routines prescribed by my PT and yoga.
+I rested effectively.
+I foam rolled after each run, and I got good sleep.

-Ultimately, I don’t know how much the shoes helped, but what I can say confidently is that they felt good on my feet, and I enjoyed wearing them when I wasn’t running!
+Ultimately, I don’t know how much the shoes helped, but I can confidently say that they felt good on my feet.
+I enjoyed wearing them when I wasn’t running!

 I’ve noted no issues with durability through my first 3 weeks of use.
 I’ve worn these essentially every day, putting at least a few miles walking on them, and the outsoles only show minor wear.

 I like the look of these shoes, but don’t love them.
 I’m not the kind of person who wears statement pieces or really knows much about fashion at all, but the padded upper section makes the shoes look a tad… weird.

 The fit is nearly perfect for barefoot - snug, but not too snug to be constrictive.